Open-Transactions/protocol-docs/docs/OTASCIIArmor.md

 String concatenation should be abandoned as a means of generating XML or Section-Format documents.

-Binary data can be encoded with traditional Base64 encoding and does not require a new encoding format.
+Binary data can be encoded with traditional Base64 encoding.

 ## Alternatives to Nesting